manankohlii/spacex-launch-data/README.md

 # 🚀🚀🚀SpaceX Launch Data🚀🚀🚀
-Uses the freely available SpaceX API and basic HTML CSS and JS to give details of missions.The main aim of the repo is help many other students who are interested in
+Uses the freely available SpaceX API and basic HTML CSS and JS to give details of missions.
+The main aim of this project is to make [SpaceX](https://www.spacex.com/) related data easily available. <br><br>
-Space related tecnology. <br><br>

 [SpaceX Data](https://launchspacex.netlify.app)